Freedom of Information Act (FOIA)

 - Facsimile Number: 312.832.2169

-The Authority will respond within 5 business days of receipt of the request, unless an extension of time is needed.
+We will respond as quickly as we can, and definitely within 5 business days of receipt of the request.
+Our goal is to fulfill your request within that time unless we simply need more time to process it, at which time we’ll let you know that an extension of time is needed.
 The Authority may give notice of an extension of time to respond which does not exceed an additional 5 business days.
 The person making the request and the Authority may agree to extend the response time.
 The Authority will respond to requests for commercial purposes within 21 days.
-"Commercial Purpose" means the use of any part of a public record or records, or information derived from public records, in any form for sale, resale, or solicitation or advertisement for sales or services.
+“Commercial Purpose” means the use of any part of a public record or records, or information derived from public records, in any form for sale, resale, or solicitation or advertisement for sales or services.
 With respect to requests for inspections of public records, the records will be made available for inspection during normal business hours at the offices of the Authority.
 Copies of public records will be provided upon payment of any charges due.